About Edessa Waterfalls (Eδεσσα)

 Perhaps one of these days, we might spend an evening here to witness the effect while also affording us a little more time to visit the historical ruins nearby as well.

-The Edessa Waterfalls reside in the Macedonia Region of Northern Greece in the Pella Prefecture.
+The Edessa Waterfalls reside in Edessa in the Macedonia Region of the Pella Prefecture, Greece.
 It is administered by the Municipality of Edessa.
 For information or inquiries about the area as well as current conditions, visit their website.

 The Edessa Waterfalls reside in Edessa, which is roughly 100km west northwest of Thessaloniki in the Pella Prefecture of Macedonia in Northern Greece.